First ScotRail: Rolling stock

-From December 2008, ScotRail operated a set of DB Schenker Mark 2 carriages on a peak-hour Fife Circle Line service hauled by a Class 67.
-A second set was operated for a while.
+During December 2008, ScotRail started operated a set of DB Schenker Mark 2 carriages on a peak-hour Fife Circle Line service hauled by a Class 67.
+A second set was also operated for a while.

 In July 2008, Transport Scotland funded the acquisition of 22 three-carriage and 16 four-carriage Class 380 Desiros with the first entering service in December 2010.
 These trains operated Ayrshire and Inverclyde services, adding extra capacity and allowed the cascade of existing stock to the new Glasgow to Edinburgh services via the reopened Airdrie to Bathgate line.

 Fleet at end of franchise

 Past fleet

 Former train types operated by First ScotRail include:

 Stations

 The majority of Scotland's 340 passenger stations were operated by First ScotRail under Network Rail ownership.
 Edinburgh Waverley and Glasgow Central stations were operated by Network Rail itself; Glasgow Prestwick Airport station was owned and operated by the airport; and Dunbar was operated by the InterCity East Coast franchise holder (originally GNER, then National Express East Coast, then East Coast, and finally Virgin Trains East Coast).
 ScotRail operated Lockerbie station although none of its services called there.